 Market Approaches Guide

-The guide replaces the Tendering Guidelines, the Selective Tendering Guidelines, and the Department of Finance, Services and Innovation Tendering Manual under the policy framework (which will be retained on ProcurePoint for archived reference purposes).
+The guide replaces the Tendering Guidelines, the Selective Tendering Guidelines, and the Department of Finance, Services and Innovation Tendering Manual under the policy framework.

 The guide helps agencies identify the approach to market that best fits their requirement, providing high-level advice on the major types of approaches to market.
 The guide also provides high-level advice on tendering periods, number of quotes or tenders, external involvement, disclosures, eTendering and procurement principles.